BEAT X: Celebrating 10 Years of Building Equality in Architecture!

 BEAT and SOSA encourages Interns, emerging practitioners and seasoned professionals to join this interconnected community to share information, advice and opportunities.

-We are honored to have Heather Dubbeldam, founder of Dubbeldam Architecture + Design, host our first BEAT Talk session for the year, on Tuesday, Mar 14, 2023.
-Please note that this session will be held in-person.
-Event schedule and location details below.
+We were honored to have Heather Dubbeldam, founder of Dubbeldam Architecture + Design, host our first BEAT Talk session for the year, on Tuesday, Mar 14, 2023.

 BEAT is a volunteer-run organization made up of architects, designers, leaders, and entrepreneurs creating opportunities for community-building, advocacy, networking, and mentorship.